 Students study the fundamentals of management, marketing, and information systems as essential components of competitive strategy.
 Topics may include: the management functions of planning, organizing, leading, motivating, and controlling; the core marketing principles related to product, price, placement, and promotion; and the value of information systems as key sources of sustainable competitive advantage in 21st century organizations.
 Industry and competitor analysis, strategy assessment and implementation, and strategy evaluation and control complete this survey course.
 This course does not apply to the 36-hour graduate credit hour requirement of the MBA degree program.

 The operations management function in a business enterprise has always been central to the activities of the organization.
 Achieving world-class competitiveness in either the manufacturing or service sectors demands that modern managers understand how to apply the fundamentals of operations management.
 The course covers various topics, with a focus of exposing the student to a variety of methods that will assist with problem solving and decision-making.

 MGMT 5316.
 Supply Chain Management.
 3 Hours.

-Students in this course apply the skills and knowledge needed for supply chain management in their projects and organizations.
-Course content will include an examination of strategies to optimize operations within a network of partners, develop integrative processes, and leverage information systems in an efficient manner.
+Students apply the skills and knowledge needed for supply chain management in their projects and organizations.
+Course content includes an examination of strategies to optimize operations within a network of partners, develop integrative processes, and leverage information systems in an efficient manner.

 MGMT 5318.
 Quality Management.
 3 Hours.

-This course provides students with the skills and knowledge needed to advance quality in their projects and organizations.
-This course covers current topics in quality management such as, total quality control, statistical quality control, statistical process control, quality circles, continuous improvement, definition and measurement of outcomes, and techniques to achieve increased quality of organizational activities.
+Students are provided with the skills and knowledge needed to advance quality in their projects and organizations.
+This course covers current topics in quality management, such as total quality control, statistical quality control, statistical process control, quality circles, continuous improvement, definition and measurement of outcomes, and techniques to achieve increased quality of organizational activities.

 Prerequisite: Graduate Standing.